harding/old-docs-history-bitcoin.org/en/developer-guide.md

 software does not already have a copy of the root certificate, it will never consider your certificate chain valid.

-Unlike the requirement that certificates be in DER format, the private key can be in any format your CGI script can use to generate a signature.
+Unlike the requirement that certificates be in DER format, the private SSL key can be in any format your CGI program can use to generate a sig&#8288;nature.

-Now let's look at the variables your CGI script will likely set for each payment.
+Now let's look at the variables your CGI program will likely set for each payment.
+{% endautocrossref %}

 {% highlight python %}
 ## Variables just for this payment ##